-Lean Manufacturing, 5S, SixSigma… they all refer to manufacturing philosophies aimed at optimizing production processes by increasing efficiency and eliminating rework, scrap and waste of time of resources.
+Lean Manufacturing, 5S, SixSigma… they all refer to manufacturing philosophies aimed at optimizing production processes by increasing efficiency and eliminating scrap, rework, and waste of time or resources.

 Some of the main principles that are applied in these methods are:

 - Remove objects, tools and parts that are not required in the assembly process from the work environment

 - Make sure that all remaining objects, tools and parts have a fixed location, are easily accessible and can be easily found at all times

 - Ensure the work environment is clean and free of dirt at all times